 At the Learning Planet Institute, there are as many cultures and backgrounds as there are reasons to learn and practice IT.
 In the training various profiles are cohabitants:

-Master AIRE is part of EURIP Graduate School for Interdisciplinary Research
+The AIRE Master's degree is part of EURIP Graduate School for Interdisciplinary Research

 Students are coming to the AIRE Master with their own project, or at least with an intention.
 During their training, students will have the opportunity to develop projects directly during the classes.
 Collaborative working is at the heart of the pedagogy in every course: the richness of your different backgrounds helps to create multifaceted, well-rounded projects where everyone contributes and everyone learns something new.
 It also helps you put in a real-life context the object of your studies.
 If it’s relevant for both the students and the teachers.